Skip navigation

 The Minns Labor government is constantly blaming the previous Liberal/National government for getting us into this mess with the public sector wage cap - and they're right - but how long will this Labor government continue to use that excuse for not paying health workers what they are worth now that they're in power?

-It has offered a paltry pay offer to these health workers of 10.5% over the next three years which would not bring their pay up to speed with those states and territories that we're losing our workforce to.
+It has offered a paltry pay offer to these health workers of 10.5% over the next three years which would not bring their pay up to speed with those states and territories we're losing our workforce to.

 The Nurses and Midwives Association (NMA), Australian Salaried Medical Officers Federation (ASMOF), and the Health Services Union (HSU) are fighting for their members, because the government’s pay offer is clearly unacceptable.
 A whopping 98% of ASMOF members voted against it.